The Zoo Gang

-The Zoo Gang is a 1974 ITC Entertainment drama series that ran for six one-hour colour episodes, based on the 1971 book of the same name by Paul Gallico.
+The Zoo Gang is a 1974 ITC Entertainment drama series that ran for six one-hour colour episodes, based on the 1971 book of the same title by Paul Gallico.

 Plot

 Five French Resistance fighters, known by their animal-based code names (the Wolf, the Tiger, the Elephant, the Leopard and the Fox), fought during World War II.
 Their efforts came to a stop when one of their number, Claude Roget (the Wolf), was betrayed to the Gestapo by a contact called Boucher.
-In their interrogation of him, Roget—who was the husband of Manouche (the Leopard)--was shot dead before her eyes.
+During their interrogation of him, Roget—who was the husband of Manouche (the Leopard)--was shot dead before her eyes.

 Twenty-eight years later, Thomas Devon (the Elephant) spots Boucher (going under the name of Rosch) in his shop.
 The surviving members of the Zoo Gang drop what they are doing and rendezvous for vengeance.
 The rest of the series follows the adventures of the remaining gang of four resistance fighters reunited decades later to scam habitual con artists and criminals in order to take their money and use it for good causes.
-Despite their ages, they put their skills and experience to use to raise enough money to construct a hospital in the memory of Claude.
+Despite their ages, they put their skills and experience to use to raise enough money to construct a hospital in memory of Claude.
 The gang is (reluctantly) aided by the son of Manouche and Claude, an inspector in the French police.

-The series is set on the French Riviera in Nice.
-Guest stars included Philip Madoc, Peter Cushing and Jacqueline Pearce.
-Roger Delgado, best known for his role as Doctor Who villain The Master, also appeared, although he had died in a car crash prior to the series' broadcast.
+The series is set in Nice on the French Riviera.
+Guest stars include Philip Madoc, Peter Cushing and Jacqueline Pearce.
+Roger Delgado also appeared, although he had died in a car crash before the series was broadcast.